ETF Education

 Capital gains tax on individual stocks is dependent on the holding period and the investor's own tax position.

-What assets can you access with ETFs?
+What can you invest in with ETFs?

 Some ETFs are designed to provide broad-based exposure to a particular market or sector, while others are more focused on a specific theme or investment strategy.